The Ritz Carlton, Toronto

 The judges’ votes are not made public, but their comments may be published in articles or reports after the event.
 Judges are not required to make comments against every submission.

-Vice president, investor relations
+Former vice president, investor relations

 Agnico Eagle Mines

 Mr. Christie served as the Vice President of Investor Relations at Agnico Eagle Mines from December 2012 until July 2022.
 During his tenure at Agnico Eagle, the company was consistently recognized as having one of the top Investor Relations programs across all industries in Canada.
 Mr. Christie is currently retained by Agnico Eagle as a Senior Advisor, Investor Relations.